-Peacock bass prefer to inhabit warm, slow moving canals, lakes, ponds, rock pits, and places like beneath bridges or culverts.
+Peacock bass prefers to inhabit warm, slow-moving canals, lakes, ponds, rock pits, and places like beneath bridges or culverts.
 They love plenty of coverage, such as that provided by fallen trees or overhanging vegetation.
 They cannot tolerate temperatures below sixty degrees Fahrenheit or salinity that is higher than 18 ppt.

 Peacock Bass Tank Size

 The larger the tank, the better.
-Many peacock bass owners keep these fish in tanks of up to 180 gallons in size to accommodate for multiple individual fish.
+Many peacock bass owners keep these fish in tanks of up to 180 gallons in a size to accommodate multiple individual fish.

 Peacock Bass Water conditions (Temperature, pH, KH)

 Your peacock bass will need a tank that is relatively warm, with temperatures ranging between 75 and 81 degrees Fahrenheit. pH should be between 6.5 and 7.5.
 Juvenile and fry fish will need even warmer temperatures of no less than 76 degrees.

 A good filtration system is imperative to raising healthy peacock bass.
 As these fish grow larger, they place an immense bioload on the tank.
 Your tank will get dirty very quickly once you have one or more adult peacock bass in your tank.
 Ideally, you should try to install an external or sump filtration system.